AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation/03-extending_tagged_types.rst

    A. Correct - :ada:`Parents.Create` returns :ada:`Parent_T`
    B. Cannot use :ada:`others` to complete private part of an aggregate
-   C. Aggregate has no visibility to :ada:`Id` field, so cannot assign
+   C. Aggregate has no visibility to :ada:`Id` component, so cannot assign
    D. Correct - :ada:`P` is a :ada:`Parent_T`